1984 by George Orwell

 The year 1984 has come and gone, but George Orwell's prophetic, nightmarish vision in 1949 of the world we were becoming is timelier than ever.
 1984 is still the great modern classic of "negative utopia" -a startlingly original and haunting novel that creates an imaginary world that is completely convincing, from the first sentence to the last four words.
 No one can deny the novel's hold on the imaginations of whole generations, or the power of its admonitions -a power that seems to grow, not lessen, with the passage of time.

 I think this book is better approached by an adult than a high school freshman.
 The philosophical undertones are much more difficult to relate to as a hopeful 14-year-old than a cynical adult.
 I’m glad I revisited this one.
+George Orwell paints a believable picture of what sometimes feels like a quickly approaching future.

 You have three characters that really matter: Winston, Julia, and O’Brien.
 None of them are likable – Winston is the perfect vision of a disgruntled middle-aged man; Julia is a sex-crazed, flighty young woman; and O’Brien is a shadowy figure who is utterly deluded.
 While I don’t expect to like all the characters, it certainly helps to find at least one likable.